chauff/cse1500-web-transcripts/_lectures/css.md

 This :point_up: produces a much nicer looking grid, with 10 pixel gaps between each row and column :point_down::

 ![CSS grid elements - step 4](../img/css-grid-step4.png)

-We could also have used `grid-gap` to set both the row and column gaps at the same time.

 As an aside, we could use some fancy CSS selectors to make the grid look more like a chessboard, with alternating black and white (or near-white) cells.
 The CSS snippet below redefines the selectors for the children of the `grid-container` :point_down::